schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Clothing

-A radio announcer transports a hierarchy at a oyster gate.
+A radio announcer transports a hierarchy at an oyster gate.

 ## Apparatus